phac-nml/gnali/docs/index.md

 **gNALI 1.0.3**

-This release fixes verification of VEP cache, adds customization to the `gnali_setup` command, and fixes issues with the `--force` flag.
+This release fixes verification of VEP cache, adds customization to the `gnali_setup` command, fixes issues with the `--force` flag, and updates the testing environment to resolve issues with Bioconda pysam 0.16.

 ## Resources ##